Skip to content

 Getting Started

-This guide will help you create your first command-line application with Gunshi.
 We'll start with a simple "Hello World" example and gradually explore more features.

 Hello World Example

-Let's create a simple CLI application that greets the user.
-Create a new file (e.g., index.js or index.ts) and add the following code:
+Create a new file (e.g., cli.js or cli.ts) and add the following code:

 js